konifer44/SmartLED_App-SwiftUI/README.md

 <img src="settings.PNG" alt="drawing" width="800"/>

 ## App funcionality
-  - Discover nerby Bluetooth pheriperals
+  - Discover nerby Bluetooth pheriperals,
-  - Connect to any Bluetooth pheriperals, discover their services and characteristics.
-(I can limt app, to search only my device but for educational reasons I decided to allow my app to discover, connect and dive into every Bluetooth devices nerby)
+  - Connect to any Bluetooth pheriperals, discover their services and characteristics,
-  - Remember LED device in persistent storage for future autoconnection
+  - Remember LED device in persistent storage for future autoconnection,
-  - Converting SwiftUI color into binary data and sending it via BLE to my device.
+  - Converting SwiftUI color into binary data and sending it via BLE to my device,
-  - Turn ON/OFF LED by quick tap on hanging bulb
+  - Turn ON/OFF LED by quick tap on hanging bulb,
-  - Control LED Brightness
+  - Control LED Brightness,
-  - Control LED Color via quick color buttons or using new in iOS14 SwiftUI Color Picker
+  - Control LED Color via quick color buttons or using new in iOS14 SwiftUI Color Picker,
-  - Cool bulb animation thats lights up whole user interface
+  - Cool bulb animation thats lights up whole user interface,
-  - Accelerometer support for moving hanging bulb depending on the tilt of the phone.
+  - Accelerometer support for moving hanging bulb depending on the tilt of the phone,
   - App supports Light and Dark Mode.